The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Measurement Apparatus

 \begin{definition}[Aggregate Alignment Index] The \textbf{aggregate alignment index} for domain $d$ at time $t$ is:

 where $S_d$ is the set of affected agents, $s_i(d)$ is agent $i$'s stake, and $\alpha_i(d, t)$ is individual alignment. \end{definition}

 This stakes-weighted average ensures that high-stakes agents' alignment contributes proportionally more to the aggregate.
 A consent-holder perfectly aligned with one low-stakes agent but misaligned with many high-stakes agents will exhibit low aggregate alignment.
+Empirical evidence for friction dynamics in human-AI interaction is emerging: \citet{lopezlopez2026metacognition} demonstrate that metacognitive monitoring in entangled human-AI decision-making exhibits friction patterns consistent with this axiomatization, providing the strongest empirical validation from cognitive science that alignment-stake interactions generate measurable behavioral signatures.